 Ingredients

-Chicken: Whole chicken tenders cook quickly and there's no need to cut raw chicken.
+Chicken: Chicken tenders cook quickly and there's no need to cut raw chicken.
 Win, win!

-Cheese: For convenience, I use pre-grated/shredded cheese.
+Cheese: For convenience, I use pre-grated/shredded cheese that melts well.
 Mozzarella is fine, but you'll get more flavor with a pizza blend or Italian blend.
+This recipe gets so much flavor from the melted cheese that you don't really need to add parmesan, but you can sprinkle some on top of the finished pasta if you want.

 Pasta: Penne cooks quickly and the tube shape holds the sauce well.
 I have not tested this recipe with other pasta shapes, but if you stick with a short pasta it should work okay.